seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="Other logo failed to load.
 Click/tap here to attempt to view it" src="/Graphics/Other-projects/Logo/Placeholder/Question_Mark_Icon_-_Blue_Box_withoutQuestionmarkBlur.svg" width="150" height="150" align="left" style="margin-right: 30px"> | **Other projects** _Other projects by me that aren't listed in their own mega/major category._ |
 |---|---|

-<details> <!-- End of logo section for major project section: other projects !-->
+</details> <!-- End of logo section for major project section: other projects !-->

 ---